hernantz/blog/content/pages/whoami.md

 Save_as: whoami.html

-One way to get to know someone is to asks about his aspirations.

-*What would you like to do with your life?* is the question I fear the most when meeting new people (that ask that kind of questions), because I simply don't have an easy answer.

-So far I can tell three things about me, that might help you understand why.
+So far I can tell three things about me.

-a) I'm a generalist (like everyone else?), which sounds great until you realize it is actually a burden.
+I'm a *generalist* (like everyone else?), which sounds great until you realize it is actually a burden.
 One might think that a generalist can contribute *everywhere*, but in reality you never end up fitting *anywhere*.
 It's easy to wander.
 My life is a constant struggle to keep a goal, discipline myself and take baby steps towards *somewhere*.

-b) I don't fear learning whatever is needed to assert the success of a project.
+I'm *curious*.
+I don't fear learning whatever is needed to assert the success of a project.
 Indeed, I love to learn.

-c) My tombstone will say [^1]:
+I'm *idealist*.
+My tombstone will say [^1]:

 > Intenté hacer de este mundo un paraíso para todos y terminé creando un
 > infierno para mí solo.